vanioinformatika/poc-angularjs-jwt-rest/README.md

 This application is a proof-of-concept (PoC) of using AngularJS with secured REST service with session handling and authorization.
 It is using JTW - JSON Web Token.

-Session data encrypted on the server side and immutable by the client application.
+Session data hashed on the server side and immutable by the client application (but readable).

 All request update the Authorization header, so token will be short-term (improve security).